sumeetgmx/codeception/README.md

 Make changes in acceptance.suite.yml and run

-`wpcept run acceptance homepage.feature --env chrome --env firefox --env ie --env safari --env android --env ios --steps`
+`wpcept run acceptance featurename.feature --env chrome --env firefox --env ie --env safari --env android --env ios --steps`

+**Please note**

+Browserstack config is added in this repo.
+You need to update username and key values in acceptance.suite.yml.
+To run without browserstack edit the acceptance.suite.yml file and comment out environments

-**Please note** Browserstack config isn't added in this repo.
-If vendor/bin is not added to path you will need to run tests like `vendor/bin/wpcept run acceptance featurename`
+If vendor/bin is not added to path you will have to run tests like `vendor/bin/wpcept run acceptance featurename`